Towards Semantic Equivalence of Tokenization in Multimodal LLM: Introduction

-While SoTA MLLMs have achieved promising performances across various tasks, a significant bottleneck remains with current visual tokenization methods, i.e., resulting in insufficient semantic alignments between language and vision tokens.
+While existing MLLMs have achieved promising performances across various tasks, a significant bottleneck remains with current visual tokenization methods, i.e., resulting in insufficient semantic alignments between language and vision tokens.
 On the language side, linguistic tokens (or words) are naturally discrete, representing well-encapsulated semantic units, whereas, on the vision side, visual pixels are inherently continuous data with no physical boundaries.
 Intuitively, language tokens should correspond to semantically encapsulated objects (or compositional regions) within an image.
-For instance, when ``\emph{a dog}'' is mentioned, the ``\emph{dog}'' token should correspond to the exact pixel region of the dog in the image.
-However, as illustrated in Fig. \ref{fig:intro}(a\&b), both existing tokenization methods via image patchifying or codebooks divide the image into fixed patch squares, causing objects within the image to be split across different patches, thus disrupting the integrity of visual semantic units.
-This semantic fragmentation further might largely lead to the loss of high-frequency visual information, e.g., the object's edges and lines.
+For example, when ``\emph{a dog}'' is mentioned, the ``\emph{dog}'' token should correspond to the direct pixel region of the dog in the image.
+However, as illustrated in Figure \ref{fig:intro}(a\&b), both existing tokenization methods divide the image into fixed patch squares, fragmenting objects across multiple patches.
+This disrupts the integrity of visual semantic units, resulting in a significant loss of high-frequency visual information \citep{ZhangZZ0P23}, e.g., the object's edges and contours.
+Moreover, methods employing a fixed number of query tokens, as depicted in Figure \ref{fig:intro}(c), struggle to align with actual visual semantic units and meanwhile offer limited interpretability \citep{YangWL022,WuDKT024}.
 Ultimately, this misalignment between vision and language within MLLMs undermines the effective understanding of visual signals, significantly hindering progress in a range of vision-language tasks that require precise, fine-grained semantic alignment between vision and language elements.